• Skip to primary navigation

 • Thin cut boneless skinless chicken breasts.
 Using thin cut chicken breasts is the way to go when making chicken roll ups.
 Not only does the chicken roll easier and stay rolled up, but it also cooks faster.
 Whenever you are doing any sort of stuffed chicken breast, this is important.
 We want to make sure the middle is cooked through, without overcooking the outside and drying out the chicken.

 • Pesto.
 I’m always looking for new recipes to use pesto.
 I don’t know about you but I often buy a jar for one recipe and then I don’t always use the whole thing!
 So I’m left with an open container and I don’t want that goodness to go to waste.
 Pesto is good on so many things.
 It can be used for something as simple as a sandwich spread or as a dip for crusty bread.
 Toss it with hot pasta and you’ve got yourself an easy lunch.
-You can make homemade pesto, as well.
+You can make homemade lemon pesto, as well.

 • Marinara sauce.
 I love having jars of marinara on hand for nights when you need a quick meal.
 Use your favorite, my favorite is Rao's.